Financial Assistance for MPN Patients

 Lazarex Foundation provides support for cancer patients who need help navigating clinical trial options or financial assistance to attend a clinical trial.
 Their patient navigator can help you find the right clinical trial and can help with the costs associated with participating in a clinical trial, including transportation (airfare, gas, rental cars, taxi fare, parking/tolls), lodging (short- and long-term housing) and certain medical expenses not covered by insurance and necessary for clinical trial treatment.

 Mercy Medical Angels provide FREE transportation nationwide to and from medical care for qualifying in-need individuals and their families.

 The Leukemia Lymphoma Society (LLS) offers assistance to patients with blood cancers, including patients with myeloproliferative disorders.
-They make available Financial Aid for patients in active treatment, Co-Pay assistance, Education, Family Support Groups.
-Applications are available in English and Spanish.
+They make available Financial Aid for patients in active treatment, Co-Pay assistance, Education, Family Support Groups, and patients travel assistance.

 Ultimate Guide to Financial Resources for Cancer Patients an in-depth money-saving moves guide for cancer patients created by Coupon Chief.
 If you or someone you know is facing cancer, it’s crucial to know about the many resources available to you.
 Continue reading this guide for details on the anticipated costs of cancer, how to deal with them, and which resources you can access to get the care you need.

 Other Helpful Organizations - LLS is pleased to offer an extensive directory of national and international resources.
 These organizations can help with cancer-related issues like financial assistance.
 Click here to discover all that is offered.